zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 These variables define the SPH factor parameterization.
 In this example, the cross section library consists of only one state point, defined with the name "default" and grid "1".
-These variable names are on the equivalance library xml file.
+These variable names are on the equivalence library xml file.
 The "diff", short for diffusion, system will be defined later.

 !listing htgr/htr-10/steady/htr-10-critical.i